eleanorbucke21/PP4/README.md

 - [Google Fonts](https://fonts.google.com/) - used to import fonts in the style.css stylesheet.

 - [Favicon](https://favicon.io/) - to insert icons in the website to make site more visually appealing.

+- [bootstrap-clean-blog](https://github.com/StartBootstrap/startbootstrap-clean-blog) - A bootstrap blog template imported in for CSS.

 ## <strong>Testing</strong>
 - [W3C Markup Validation Serice](https://validator.w3.org/) was used to test for error codes in the HTML.